marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 Here, 3 participants are logged in and 1 has already made their decision.

-    Tip: If you play a game with large groups, it can happen that participants take some time until they make their decision.
+    Hint: If you play a game with large groups, it can happen that participants take some time until they make their decision.
 You should wait for a while but then terminate the input phase and carry on if the added value of more input is fairly small.

 - End the Game